pisti72/audio-scheduler/SERVICE_INSTALL.md

 # Or just reboot the system before starting the service
 ```

-## Quick Installation
+## Manual Installation Options

-There are two ways to install the service:
+There are two ways to install the service manually:

 ### Option 1: User Service (RECOMMENDED for audio playback)

 **Pros**:
 - ✅ Audio works even when screen is locked
-- ✅ No need for environment variables (XDG_RUNTIME_DIR, etc.)
+- ✅ Proper access to PulseAudio/Pipewire
-- ✅ Automatic access to PulseAudio/Pipewire
+- ✅ Automatic audio environment setup
 - ✅ No sudo needed for service management

 **Cons**: